Walsh-Vaz/Book-Search-Engine/README.md

 Author: Walsh Vaz

-Installation guide: you will need to first need to clone to repo from the link below. then you need to open up the terminal and type npm install and then npm run develop.
+Installation guide: you will need to first need to clone to repo from the link below. then you need to open up the terminal and type npm install for the client folder and then npm run develop form the develop folder.

 Once the server starts ruuning, it should automatically open up the browser.
 If it doesnt then open up you local browser and type http://localhost3000/.